Frequently Asked Questions

 What is physician & provider recruitment?

-Physician and provider Recruitment is a term used to describe the complex, and often lengthy, process of posting open opportunities, sourcing (searching for), qualifying and ultimately contracting (hiring) doctors as well as advanced practice professionals for a variety of healthcare settings such as hospitals, clinics and even telemedicine.
+Physician and provider Recruitment is a term used to describe the complex, and often lengthy, process of posting open opportunities, sourcing (searching for), qualifying, and ultimately contracting (hiring) doctors as well as advanced practice professionals for a variety of healthcare settings such as hospitals, clinics and even telemedicine.

-What does a physician & provider recruiter do?
+What does a healthcare recruiter do?

-Healthcare recruiters are responsible for posting job advertisements, screening applicants, interviewing candidates, setting interview schedules with hiring managers and in some cases, providing the job offer to qualified candidates.
+Healthcare recruiters are responsible for posting job advertisements, screening applicants, interviewing candidates, setting interview schedules with hiring managers, and in some cases, providing the job offer to qualified candidates.
 They should have a solid background in healthcare.

-Why is physician & provider recruitment important?
+Why is healthcare recruiting important?

 The American Medical Association (AMA) reports that by 2032 (less than 10 years from now) we could expect to see a shortage of 17,800-48,000 primary care physicians and 21,000-77,100 non-primary care physicians.
-From this we can derive that there will be even fewer candidates to fill an increasing number of vacancies or open opportunities.
-This means longer wait times for routine as well as emergent care, more communities without access to a physician and overall fewer people who will be able to get the medical care they may desperately need.
+From this, we can derive that there will be even fewer candidates to fill an increasing number of vacancies or open opportunities.
+This means longer wait times for routine as well as emergent care, more communities without access to a physician, and overall fewer people who will be able to get the medical care they may desperately need.
 Physician and Provider Recruitment professionals utilize industry knowledge and resources to help healthcare organizations create a strategy to successfully share and fill their open Physician and Provider vacancies as quickly as possible.

 How long does it take to recruit a physician or APP?